ageron/handson-ml/README.md

 Next, you can optionally install Jupyter extensions.
 These are useful to have nice tables of contents in the notebooks, but they are not required.

     $ conda install -n mlbook -c conda-forge jupyter_contrib_nbextensions

+For a proper usage of the examples in the book, an `environment.yml` file is provided with the same packages (and versions) as in `requeriments.txt`.
+This way, you can generate pretty much the same environment using Python `virtualenv` or `conda`.
+You can do it out-of-the-box, just run the following command:

+    $ conda env create -f environment.yml

+Doing so, you now have a conda environment named `mlbook` ready to use!
+Just activate it, then you have everything setted up for you.

 You are all set!
 Next, jump to the [Starting Jupyter](#starting-jupyter) section.